propet/nvim/README.md

   * ap/vim-css-color
   * othree/html5.vim
   * maksimr/vim-jsbeautify

+> * [vim-dispatch](https://github.com/tpope/vim-dispatch).
+Allows you to compile asyncronously with :Make! <target> (you'd need to then open the quickfix window :copen). *don't really need it now with neoterm*
+> * [iron.vim](https://github.com/Vigemus/iron.nvim)(send your code to a REPL, according to the language you're editing.
+Create a new REPL with the command *IronRepl*.
+And send the code to the REPL with *ctr*.
+You can also call the previous command with *cp* (remember: call previous)) *don't really need it now with neoterm*
+> * vim-gutentags (generate tags file automatically in a project (git, hg, .. project)). *don't really need it now with LanguageClient*

 # Appearance plugins
 * [wal.vim](https://github.com/dylanaraps/wal.vim)(uses the colorcheme provided by pywal, a i3wm python colorscheme generator from the wallpaper image).
 To use it, you shouldn't set termiguicolors in the init.vim config file.